mbhewitt/isi.take_home/README.md

 {max_encoder_diff} and {stdev_encoder_diff} are calculated from normal.csv

 The {time} is reported for the earliest fault condition detected.
-It is possible that one fault condition could be detected earlier than another, but have a time stamp at a later time. #TODO choose the earliest fault of all conditions.
+It is possible that one fault condition could be detected earlier than another, but have a time stamp at a later time.

 The perfect.csv will generate a same value fault for obvious reasons.